Graduate Student Handbook

 School of Graduate Studies (SGS) Fellowships.
 Upon admission to their graduate program, eligible masters-level and doctoral-level students are offered one SGS fellowship unit at the Masters or Doctoral level, respectively.
 The value of the fellowship unit varies from year to year.
 To be eligible to receive SGS fellowship funding, students must have maintained at least a 75% MUN-equivalent average over the last 20 courses of their undergraduate degree.
 To continue to receive fellowship funding, students must continue to maintain at least a 75% average in their graduate courses.

 Graduate Assistantships.
-Each Graduate Assistantship (GA) unit is worth $1244 and each graduate student in the department is approved for 3 Graduate Assistantship (GA) units per year for a total of $3732.
-Over the course of a year, students are typically assigned to two GA units in one term and one GA unit in the other term.
+Each Graduate Assistantship (GA) unit is worth $1525.80 and each graduate student in the department is typically approved for 1 Graduate Assistantship (GA) unit per year (with a possibilty of other units depending on budgetary availability).
 Each GA unit requires the student to serve as a teaching assistant for a specified course for approximately 56 hours over the semester (approximately 4 hours per week).
 Due to the nature of education, some weeks will require far more than 4 hours, while other weeks may not require much time at all.
 Rather than paying different amounts each pay period, students are paid the same amount every two weeks regardless of the actual hours worked during that particular pay period.
 By the end of the semester, the number of hours worked should come close to 56 hours.

 Funding for Conference Travel